NSMichelJ/orbitkit/README.md

 ### Framework Bridges

-Although OrbitUI is native to Astro and still in the development phase, I am exploring the integration of optional components compatible with popular frameworks like React, Vue, and Svelte.
+Although OrbitKIT is native to Astro and still in the development phase, I am exploring the integration of optional components compatible with popular frameworks like React, Vue, and Svelte.

 ## 🙌 Special Thanks

-OrbitUI would not exist without the prior work of projects like shadcn/ui.
+OrbitKIT would not exist without the prior work of projects like shadcn/ui.
 Their philosophy of:

 - Reusable, "copy-paste-friendly" components
 - Customization through Tailwind without hidden magic